-Slashers and torture films are all well and good, but sometimes your brain is looking for more than wanton bloodshed.
+Slashers and torture films are all well and good, but sometimes your brain is looking for more than wanton bloodshed in a Halloween movie.

 It’s an unfortunate fact of film criticism that horror is probably the most under-appreciated of all genres.
 Frequently considered trashy or lowbrow by moviegoers and almost completely ignored by the Academy, horror movies are usually considered cheap thrills for sadistic viewers.